-The Retry Time Out parameter allows the user to determine when a remote will drop a connection to a master or repeater in multipoint mode.
-The default setting is 255, meaning that if one packet in 255 from the master is sent successfully to the remote it will maintain a link.
+The Retry Time Out parameter allows the use to determine when a remote will drop a connection to a master or repeater in multi-point mode.
+The default setting is 255, meaning that if one packet in 255 from the Master is sent successfully to the Remote it will maintain a link.
 The lowest setting is 8, at which a remote will drop a connection much faster.

-The Retry Time Out parameter is useful when a multipoint system is used with a moving master or remotes.
+The Retry Time Out parameter is useful when a multi-point system is used with a moving master or remotes.
 As the link gets weaker, a lower setting will allow a remote to drop it's link and search for a stronger connection.

-While intended primarily for multipoint systems, the Retry Time Out parameter may also be modified in point-to-point systems.
+While intended primarily for multi-point systems, the Retry Time Out parameter may also be modified in point-to-point systems.
 In point-to-point mode the Retry Time Out should not be set to a value of less than 151.